 Type 2 diabetes accounts for over 90 percent of cases of diabetes in the United States, Canada, and Europe versus 5-10 percent for type 1 diabetes.

 Type 1 diabetes

-Type 1 diabetes mellitus is caused by destruction of the insulin producing cells leading to insulin shortage and ultimately to lack of insulin production.
-These patients are always insulin dependent and require regular insulin injections.
+The destruction of the insulin producing cells in type 1 diabetes leads to insulin shortage and ultimately to lack of insulin production.
+The patients diagnosed with type 1 diabetes are always insulin dependent and require regular insulin injections.

 To be able to diagnose type 2 diabetes early, you should know about pre-diabetes.
 The following is my recent article about this topic, “Pre-diabetes: Why Ignoring it is Foolish”.

 Yes, diabetes is a killer and one of the major risk factors for heart disease and stroke.
 This condition can kill any of us but only if we allow it to happen.
 Let me formulate the sentence differently.
 You have the power to stop and reverse diabetes.

 In my opinion, diabetes is easy to manage, as long as we take it seriously.
 Are you amazed to read this statement?
 I can imagine how confused you are.
 You have probably heard a many stories about how difficult diabetic patients are and how difficult it is to manage diabetes.

 I have repeated the above statement hundreds of times when meeting new diabetic patients and each time I have looked at these patients’ eyes and monitored their reactions.
 Most of the patients stay speechless for couple of minutes because they can’t believe that I am serious.

 You can’t manage diabetes with ignorance and indifference.
 You need to be active, see diabetes eye to eye and take it seriously.